 Our festival wouldn't be complete without socializing events at Klunkerkranich Rooftop, the rooftop bar above our partner cinema.
 Located on top of the parking garage at Neukölln Arcaden, this spacious terrace comes with green outdoor areas, a panoramic view of Berlin offering readings, concerts, DJ sets, and much more.
 Definitely, an eventful place where we will meet after the screenings!

-Those who have been honored at our 2021 and 2022 festivals include actress Paz de la Huerta (Puppy Love) and directors such as Kelly Reichardt (First Cow), Zhang Yimou (One Second), Bertrand Bonello (Coma), Christos Nikou (Apples), Dea Kulumbegashvili (Beginning), Michael Maxxis (Puppy Love), Harpo and Lenny Guit (Mother Schmuckers) and many more.
+Those who have been honoured at our 2021, 2022 and 2023 festivals include actress Paz de la Huerta (Puppy Love) and directors such as Kelly Reichardt (First Cow), Nicolas Philibert (On the Adamant), Zhang Yimou (One Second), Bertrand Bonello (Coma), Christos Nikou (Apples), Dea Kulumbegashvili (Beginning), Michael Maxxis (Puppy Love), Harpo and Lenny Guit (Mother Schmuckers) and many more.

 An International Jury composed of personalities from the world of cinema and culture from various countries will award the following prizes for the feature films: